 #10 – Spend a Day at the Lake Lure Beach & Waterpark

 There are tons of different beach areas throughout Lake Lure including beaches at the Rumbling Bald Resort, the main beach (with a water slide) right across from the Lake Lure Inn, and pretty much beaches everywhere you drive around the lake.

 Take an afternoon to play in the water, go for a paddle board ride, knock off some of the things on your summer bucket list, and just relax.
 The Lake Lure Beach & Water Park has both beach area to relax as well as slides, splash areas for the kids, and more!

 #11 – Visit the Tryon International Equestrian Center

 While not technically in Lake Lure, if you like horses at all – a visit to the Tryon International Equestrian Center in nearby Mill Spring is an absolute must.
 I’m not even a horse lover, and I could appreciate the attention to detail, the bonus fun elements like the carousel and candy store, and of course – the good food!

 The restaurant is decorated like an old fashioned diner and the hospitality at Roger’s Diner reminds me of everything I love about the south.

 12 – Eat at Lake Lure Restaurants with a View

 Everywhere you look in Lake Lure NC there’s a view of something beautiful.
 Mountains, lake, flowers, blue sky – it’s all just gorgeous.
 These restaurants all have good food and and even better view of North Carolina’s beauty!
-And eating at these three restaurants rounds out this list with #12-14!
+Pick a restaurant with a view and enjoy the food and scenery.